speedment/speedment-doc/pages/speedment_examples.md

 ### Offset
 `OFFSET` can be expressed using `.skip()`.

-If we want to skip a number of records before we are using them then the `.skip()` operation is useful.
-Suppose we want to print out the films in title order but staring from the 100:th film then we can do like this:
+The `.skip()` operation is useful to skip a number of records before using them.
+Suppose you want to print out the films in title order but staring from the 100:th film then the skip-operation can be used like this:
 ``` java
     films.stream()
         .sorted(Film.TITLE)